knowit/snappysense/aws-iot-backend/lambda/README.md

 ### Phase 3

+* BUG: There's no reason for DEVICE to have a secondary key.
+* BUG: the data model does not specify what the JSON structures look like.
+To wit, the **test programs** and the **snappy_data code** uses a generic List for the sensors and actuators while I chose a String List for some of the **test code** in the documentation.
+This is not going to end well.
 * BUG: `snappy_reading.py`: The snappy_reading.py code is not au courant with the current device firmware.
 The firmware sends many sensor readings in a single package, while the code expects just one pair of `factor` and `reading` fields.
-* BUG: `snappy_reading.py`: The actuator message from looks like it has the wrong syntax.
+* BUG: `snappy_reading.py`: The actuator message looks like it has the wrong syntax.
 * BUG: db.get_item requires both keys, so how this code passes tests I don't know - maybe it never needs to access the device table.
-* Upload code
+(Indeed it is so.
+Bad.)
+* BUG: Should try to fix the db_lambda.py too.
+* BUG: Why is the field within DEVICE called `sensors` and not `factors`?
+* BUG: Ditto in `location`
+* Document how to upload code for the lambda, and test that this works

 ### Phase 4 or later